 Crisis Point: Confronting the Talent Drought in Modern Architecture

-Back to all blog posts
+arrow-leftBack to all blog posts

 The Talent Shortage Crisis

-This shortage of skilled professionals isn’t a new phenomenon, but its intensity and the breadth of its impact are unprecedented in recent years.
+The architecture industry is grappling with a talent drought that threatens to stifle innovation and growth.
+This shortage of skilled professionals isn’t a new phenomenon, but its intensity and breadth of impact are significant and ongoing.

 Global Talent Shortage: A Widespread Challenge